First island chain: Philippines

 In 2021, Lloyd Austin, on behalf of the United States, thanked his counterpart in the Philippines Delfin Lorenzana for retaining the 70-year-old visiting forces agreement between the two nations.
+In 2023 four new bases were announced in the Philippines.

 Taiwan

 In the first island chain, Taiwan is considered of critical strategic importance.
 It is located at the midpoint of the first chain and occupies a strategic position.
+Submarine detection and tracking is less difficult on Taiwan's western coast where the waters are shallower than on Taiwan's eastern coast.